“But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another”

 It is valid to rejoice in what God does through us.
 The true ground of our glory is strictly that which God does through us.
 The failure of others should give us no ground for glory.
 Criticizing others is no basis for building an honest life before God.

 Viewing others as lower than ourselves spiritually does not of necessity make us superior.
 It does us no good to lift ourselves by disparaging others.
 Comparing ourselves with others is not the issue; the issue is what we are truly in ourselves.

 “For we dare not class ourselves or compare ourselves with those who commend themselves.
 But they, measuring themselves by themselves, and comparing themselves among themselves, are not wise.
-We, however, will not boast beyond measure, but within the limits of the sphere which God appointed us—a sphere which especially includes you.
+However, we will not boast beyond measure, but within the limits of the sphere which God appointed us—a sphere that especially includes you.
 For we are not overextending ourselves (as though our authority did not extend to you), for it was to you that we came with the gospel of Christ; not boasting of things beyond measure, that is, in other men’s labors, but having hope, that as your faith is increased, we shall be greatly enlarged by you in our sphere, to preach the gospel in the regions beyond you, and not to boast in another man’s sphere of accomplishment.
 But “he who glories, let him glory in the LORD.”
 For not he who commends himself is approved, but whom the Lord commends” (2 Corinthians 10:12-18).

 God requires that each of us examine ourselves so that we can be objective with ourselves.